Peugeot presses job cuts as government weighs in

 French electric car subsidies will rise to 7,000 euros per vehicle, from 5,000 euros, under Montebourg's support plan.
 Tax incentives on fuel-efficient cars will increase by 150 euros, with incentives on hybrids doubling to 4,000 euros.

-Renault denied a report in the French press that it was postponing the launch of its Zoe electric car, expected in late 2012, to 2013.
+However, adding further to the sector's woes, Renault said on Wednesday it was pushing back the launch of its Zoe electric car, which had been expected in late 2012, because of difficulties integrating a console tablet with speech recognition to control several key functions of the car.

-The car will become available to order at the end of the year and that deliveries could take place in 2013, a Renault spokeswoman told Reuters.
+"Our decision to extend testing means the car will now be launched in 2013," said a Renault spokeswoman, who declined to provide a specific date for the launch.

 GLOOMY OUTLOOK